itsnoahscloud/Azure-Powershell-Login/README.md

 # Azure-Powershell-Login
-How to login in Azure using Powershell
+This is how to login in Azure using Powershell and az